OfficeDev/office-js-docs-pr/docs/overview/learning-path-beginner.md

 # Start Here!
 A guide for beginners making Office Add-ins

-Thank your for your interest in Office Add-ins, the Office extensions that run cross-platform, including Office on Windows, Office on Mac, and Office on the web.
+Thank your for your interest in Office Add-ins, the Office extensions that run cross-platform, including Office on the web, Windows, and Mac.
 Like many people who are exploring a new framework, your first question might be **"Where do I start?"**.
 So, we created this recommended sequence of resources.

 ## 1 Begin with fundamentals

 We know you're eager to start coding, but there are some things about Office Add-ins that you should read before you open your IDE or code editor.

 - [Office Add-ins Platform Overview](office-add-ins.md): Find out what Office Web Add-ins are and how they differ from older ways of extending Office, such as VSTO add-ins.
 (Spoiler alert: they're web apps embedded in Office and they run in Office on Mac as well as Windows.)
-- [Building Office Add-ins](office-add-ins-fundamentals.md): Get the 1000 meter view of Office add-in development and lifecycle including tools, creating an add-in UI, and using the JavaScript APIs to interact with the Office document.
+- [Building Office Add-ins](office-add-ins-fundamentals.md): Get the 1000-meter view of Office add-in development and lifecycle including tools, creating an add-in UI, and using the JavaScript APIs to interact with the Office document.

-There are a lot of links in those articles, but if you're a beginner with Office add-ins, we recommend that you come back here when you've read them and continue with the next section.
+There are a lot of links in those articles, but if you're a beginner with Office Add-ins, we recommend that you come back here when you've read them and continue with the next section.

 ## 2 Install tools and create your first add-in